redditwow/r-wow/data/wow-sidebar.md

 #Subreddit of the Day

-/r/rppvpproject - For those who want to have a real battle.
-This is just starting, get in and make some decisions!
+/r/wowraf - Looking to recruit a friend, or be recruited?

 [All related subreddits](/r/wow/wiki/related)

 #Site of the Day

-[Wowhead](http://wow.wowhead.com/) - The one thing on which Ninjas and Pirates agree.
+[WowUpgrade](http://wowupgrade.com/) - Instant item upgrade comparison.

 [All related websites](/r/wow/wiki/resources)